 Following the close of the consultation period, feedback received will be collated and evaluated.
-This feedback will inform the development of Draft 2, which will be made publicly available for validation prior to the submission for endorsement.
+This feedback will inform the development of the final draft for submission for endorsement.

 For more information or to discuss, please contact Gary Dunshea at firstname.lastname@example.org or by phone on (02) 9392 8100.